sarahs07/lseg-log-monitoring/README.md

-This is a basic implementation of a log file monitoring to report if any of the jobs go over the thurshold limits of 5 or 10 mins.
+This is a basic implementation of a log file monitoring to report if any of the jobs go over the threshold limits of 5 or 10 mins.

 **Usage: **